 10. Worms

-A worm is malicious software that spreads rapidly to any device on a network and doesn’t need a host program like viruses do.
-A worm gets downloaded or spreads by a network connection and then multiplies at an enormous rate.
+A computer worm is malicious software that spreads rapidly across a network to any device and doesn’t need a host program, unlike viruses.
+A worm gets downloaded or spreads through a network connection and then multiplies at an enormous rate.

-Worms can cause data loss and severe operation disruptions.
-Since they self-replicate so fast, they can take up large amounts of hard drive space space and system memory.
+Worms can cause data loss and severe operational disruptions.
+Since they self-replicate so quickly, they can consume large amounts of hard drive space and system memory.
 Worms can install other malicious programs, too, and give hackers access to your data.

 How do malware infections happen?